tanguyvda/tuto-open-tickets/README.md

 - should we use HTTPS ?
 - a connection timeout

-So lets get started and hope for the best.
+So let's get started and hope for the best.

 ```php
 /*